Rafael Camargo

 }

 By using Flexbox, we achieve the same result with a smaller and simpler CSS code.
 Additionally, the button no longer requires a fixed width, enabling it to adjust its size as necessary.
-In this Gist, you'll find all the necessary code to achieve the result shown in the following animation:

-Simple and resilient solution using Flexbox.
+Simple and resilient solution using Flexbox

 Although the Flexbox API is not very intuitive, its properties are extremely powerful.
 The CSS Tricks' Flexbox guide is extremely well written and constantly helps me understand, and better apply, the Flexbox properties.
 To go even further, you can also refer to the Flexbox specification at W3C.